 - VPN split tunneling is a practical feature that allows you to access two networks at the same time.
-You easily enable it using the Windows 10 built-in settings.
+You can easily enable it through the Windows 10 built-in settings.

 VPN split tunneling is useful for managing the network bandwidth and excluding unnecessary applications from the VPN tunnel, particularly if the VPN bandwidth is limited or if the VPN hampers the Internet speed.